Posted on 10/22/2015 in Business and Strategy

 Social media is also becoming very important in the education space and to prospective students.
 The world is a socially connected place, especially current college students; they are living their lives more connected than ever.

-According to Hanover Research “institutions are making greater use of social media and digital platforms like Twitter, Facebook, YouTube, and podcasts to market their programs, while website design and interface is proving a crucial component in how colleges and universities present themselves to prospective students.”
+According to Hanover Research “institutions are making greater use of social media and digital platforms like Twitter, Facebook, YouTube, and podcasts to market their programs, while website design and the interface is proving a crucial component in how colleges and universities present themselves to prospective students.”
 They also go on to point out:

 - Facebook is the most common form of social networking being used, with 98% of colleges and universities reporting having a Facebook page